DanHodges/TheologicalDictionary/death-of-jesus.md

 # Death Of Jesus
-Definition of Death Of Jesus coming soon.
+The definition of Death Of Jesus is coming soon!